The Graduate School

 Seattle, Washington 98195-3770

-The Graduate School at the University of Washington proudly presents the 2013-2014 public lecture series.
+The Graduate School at the University of Washington proudly presents the 2015-2016 public lecture series.
 This series is being brought to the UW community, citizens of Seattle, and the State of Washington through three very generous private endowments: The Walker-Ames Fund, The Jessie and John Danz Fund, and the Mary Ann and John D. Mangels Fund.
-Additionally, we have now added the Signature Speaker series.
-Learn more about these endowments →

-All lectures are free and open to the public, except where noted.
+All lectures are free and open to the public, except those noted with an asterisk.
 To ensure a seat, please register in advance.
-Once registration for each event is available to the public, we will post link to register online on the individual lecture page.
-You can access the lecture pages by clicking on the pictures below.
-Please be advised that standby seating will be offered but a seat cannot be guaranteed without a reservation.
-Feel free to direct all registration related questions to the UW Alumni Association at 206.543.0540 or 800.AUW.ALUM.
+Once registration for each event is available to the public, we will post a link to register online on the individual lecture page.
+You can access the lecture pages by clicking on the photos.
+Please be advised that standby seating will be offered whenever possible.
+Seating can only be guaranteed with a reservation.
+Feel free to direct all registration related questions to the UW Alumni Association at 206.543.0540.

-Unless otherwise noted, all lectures will begin at 6:30 p.m. and take place in Kane Hall, located on the UW Seattle campus (see our parking/driving directions).
+Most lectures take place in Kane Hall or, on occasion, Meany Hall, both located on the UW Seattle campus.
+Please see our parking/driving directions.

 You do not need to be an alum of the University of Washington to attend or register.